vijayrajpanchall/matic-docs/docs/supernets/operate/allowlist.md

 ---
 id: supernets-how-allowlist
-title: How to Allowlist Validators
+title: How to Allowlist
-sidebar_label: How to allowlist validators
+sidebar_label: How to allowlist
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs